jan-revay/initPC/Ubuntu_22.04/MANUAL_INIT_STEPS.md

 - test whether the suspend works and set up the suspend timeout
 - check the security tab in GNOME settings

+TODO:

+- harmonize keybindings and behavior between ubuntu dock and all workspaces-by-open-apps extension (e.g. what a middle click does and what a right click does...) consider whether overview on second click is ok